 Map Room Art

-In the Map Room, two large 550-pound bas-reliefs depict teachers and children in a classroom environment.
-To the left of the classroom doors hangs the One-Room Schoolhouse relief.
+In the Map Room, two large 550-pound reliefs depict teachers and children in a classroom environment.
+To the left of the Museum Shop hangs, the One-Room Schoolhouse relief.
 This relief depicts a classroom scene of an early-Ohio teacher reading with her students in a one-room schoolhouse.
 Spencerian script, Ray's arithmetic and a McGuffey Reader, all products of Ohio, appear in the background.
 On the chalkboard, a list of Presidents from Ohio appears to be the history lesson for the day.

-To the right of the classroom doors hangs the Modern Classroom relief.
+To the right of the Museum Shop hangs the Modern Classroom relief.
 This relief portrays a modern classroom scene as students receive a lesson in social studies.
 A teacher in the background signs the words "to learn" in recognition of the nation's first state school for the deaf founded in Ohio in 1829.
-The background celebrates the achievements of Ohioans, including astronauts Neil Armstrong (Wapakoneta) and John Glenn (New Concord) and aviators Orville and Wilbur Wright (Dayton).
+The background celebrates the achievements of Ohioans, including astronauts Neil Armstrong and John Glenn, and aviators Orville and Wilbur Wright.